useState Hook: State Management in React Explained

 Step 1: Import useState

-useState is a named export from the react package.
-You must import it at the top of your file.
+useState is a named export from React.
+Import it at the top of your file:

 import { useState } from 'react';

-You call useState at the top level of your component to declare a state variable.
-It takes one argument: the initial state.
+Call useState at the top level of your component to declare a state variable.
+It takes one argument: the initial state value.

-useState returns an array with exactly two elements.
-We almost always use JavaScript's array destructuring syntax to get these two elements into variables.
+useState returns an array with two elements.
+Use JavaScript array destructuring to extract them:

 function MyComponent() {